lualure/src/README.md

 do in order to provide useful and innovative solutions to your data mining tasks.

 So LURE is a set of minimal data mining tools designed with the goal of letting their students "roll their sleeves up" to muck around inside data miners.
-The code is written in LUA since that makes it very protale, small footprint, succinct, and hence easily modifable (and for students who not know how to write LUA code, I can use LURE as a kind of assignment specification; e.g. write this code in your favorite language).
+The code is written in LUA since that makes it very portable, small footprint, succinct, and hence easily modifiable (and for students who not know how to write LUA code, I can use LURE as a kind of assignment specification; e.g. write this code in your favorite language).

-## Status
+### Status

 LURE is about
 about one-third